-Cincinnati Film Society is a 501(c)3 not for profit organization with a mission to inform and embrace cultural diversity through the role of film, to create opportunities for budding film makers, and educate youth in media literacy through our:
+Cincinnati Film Society is a 501(c)3 not for profit organization with a mission to inform and embrace cultural diversity by studying the role of film in our culture, tracing the history of film, creating opportunities for budding filmmakers, and education in Arts & Sciences through our:

 - Sister City Filmmaker Exchange program